AT&T Stadium#8 in Best Things To Do in Dallas – Fort Worth

 If there's one thing the people of Dallas and Fort Worth love, it's football.
 So a stop by the home of the Dallas Cowboys is necessary for a true glimpse into the area's culture.
-The Cowboys' former kingdom in Irving was demolished in 2009 to make way for a bigger, better venue.
+The Cowboys' former kingdom in Irving was demolished in 2010 to make way for a bigger, better venue.
 Now you can visit "America's Team" at AT&T Stadium.
-The largest domed stadium in the country with capacity for 80,000 screaming fans is located in Arlington, Texas, and approximately halfway between Dallas and Fort Worth.
+The largest domed stadium in the country with a capacity for 80,000 screaming fans is located in Arlington, Texas – approximately halfway between Dallas and Fort Worth.

 If you do decide to go to a game, prepare for steep ticket prices.
-To save a buck or two, purchase your seats well in advance, or opt for Party Pass tickets — though Party Passes are valid for standing room only, they start at $29 a piece.
-Art tours cost around $24, while VIP tours cost $27.50 for adults and $22.50 for children and seniors; you can also choose to take a self-guided tour for $17.50 for adults and $14.50 for kids and seniors, though you won't have access to as much of the stadium.
+To save a buck or two, purchase your seats well in advance, or opt for standing room only tickets, which start at around $30.
+Art tours cost around $26, while VIP tours cost $32 for adults and $27 for children and seniors; you can also choose to take a self-guided tour for $22 for adults and $17 for kids and seniors, though you won't have access to as much of the stadium.
 Tour times vary depending on the season and the game schedule.
 To get to AT&T Stadium, you're going to need a car: I-30 passes right by.
 To learn more, visit AT&T Stadium's website.